ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor.md

 Mirroring also works on vertex selection.
 But you do need to right click on the actual mesh for the mirror.
 ![Alt text](../images/shapeEditor_mirror.gif)
 !!! warning
-    Do not forget to select the mesh!
-Sometimes we assume that when we right click on the actual mesh it would do the mesh.
-But from the power of being able to select vertices comes the responsibility to also select the mesh.
+    Do not forget to select the mesh in scene!
+Sometimes we assume that when we right click on the actual mesh in the UI it would do the mesh.
+But from the power of being able to select vertices comes the responsibility to also select the mesh in scene.

 ## Inbetweens